sammychinedu2ky/Wiki-Education/README.md

 # Wiki Education
-This tutorial describes how to build a Facebook Messenger chatbot application with the use of the wit.ai platform for natural language processing and the Wikipedia API to fetch information from Wikipedia
+This tutorial describes how to build a Facebook Messenger chatbot application with the use of the wit.ai platform for natural language processing and the Wikipedia API to fetch information from Wikipedia.
+To access the repository for the server code click https://github.com/sammychinedu2ky/Wiki-Education/blob/main/server.js

 ## Some keywords to know in this tutorial